sisoe24/Nuke-Tools-ST/README.md

 ## Features

 * Execute code inside Nuke from a machine in your local network.
-  * Get output of Nuke code execution.
+  * Get output of Nuke code execution inside Sublime console.
   * When used locally (same machine) no configuration is required, just running the server inside Nuke.
   * Specify a custom address when connection is from/to another computer.
   * Multiple connections can be made to the same Nuke instance.